 Fill a nesting box with bedding: An easy way to make nesting boxes and hide-outs warmer for your cockatoo is to fill them with warm nesting material such as untreated moss, hay, coconut coir, bamboo, natural wool, and natural animal fur (such as angora rabbit fur).
 These materials give your cockatoo well-insulated material they can nest into.

-Keep habitat in the warmest room in the house: If a certain part of your house tends to be warmer than other parts, placing your cockatoo’s habitat in that room during severe winter weather can help your pet stay safe.
+habitat in that room during severe winter weather can help your pet stay safe.

 Offer high-fat snacks: If temperatures begin to drop in your home, a quick way to help your pet temporarily increase their body temperature is to feed them a high fat snack.
 These snacks should be fed in moderation, but can help pets with high metabolisms, such as cockatoos, stay content when the room temperature drops.
 These high fat snacks can include sunflower seeds, corn kernels, peanuts, cashews, pumpkin seeds, and even suet blocks.

-If the heat in your home is inefficient, check out our tips for keeping a cockatoo warm in winter here.
+is inefficient, check out our tips for keeping a cockatoo warm in winter here.

-What should you do with your cockatoo if the electricity goes out during the winter storm?
+What should you do with your cockatoo if the

 If the electricity goes out, it’s vital you take extra steps to keep your cockatoo safe during a winter storm.
 In case of a cold weather emergency, these actions can help keep your cockatoo warm and healthy.